 - The "Very Unimportant Person" in Ocean's Thirteen has one of the worst nights of his life just because he was doing his job — reviewing the antagonist's hotel while Danny Ocean's gang was working multiple cons to ensure its opening would be disastrous.
 At least after harassing him, humiliating him, and making him physically ill, this trope is later averted when they fix a slot machine so he wins an 11 million dollar jackpot.

-- Charlie and the Chocolate Factory The other children who fell victim to events in the factory survived, but with "reminders" of their misbehavior.
+- Charlie and the Chocolate Factory: The four bratty children who suffer for their misbehavior in the factory survive, but with "reminders" of their mistakes.
 Augustus is thin as a rail from being squeezed through the pipes, Violet is purple, Veruca is covered in garbage, and Mike is a 10-foot giant (the end result of being put through a taffy puller to de-shrink him).

 Live Action Television